 2 cups raw honey

-Put the dried berries in a pot with the water and bring to a boil.( I use stainless steel or glass pots for all my herbal remedies.)
+Put the dried herbs in a pot with the water and bring to a boil.( I use stainless steel or glass pots for all my herbal remedies.)
 Boil for a few minutes , then turn the heat down and simmer for at least 30-40 min.

 You can store the syrup in the fridge for up to six months.
 I keep mine in a mason jar for easy access.
 Take a tablespoon each day as part of your supplement routine.